Caoimhinv/pands-project2021/README.md

 I then looked at correlation in the dataset with the **.corr()** tool.
 This reveals stong correlation between petal width and length, but considerably less between sepal length and width.
 Interestingly there is also a strong correlation between sepal length and both petal length and width.

-Next, I decided to add all of the dimensions on each row and create a new column entitled **totals**.
+Next, I created a **.copy()** of the iris dataset **iris2** so I could don some perform some further calculations on it without affecting the rest of the subsequent code.
+I decided to add all of the attributes on each row and create a new column entitled **totals**.
 I also created a column for the **mean** of each row.
 A version of this new dataset is saved as a csv file entitled **iris_data_sets_with_totals.csv** in the repositry.
 I then isolated each species and printed the **head** of each with the new columns, and then calculated the mean and standard deviation for the **totals** column.
 I could have used **describe()** again but I'm not sure how much useful extra information that would produce.
 We can clearly see a distinction here with the setosa species appearing considerably smaller, with a relatively low standard deviation.
 The others are a little closer in dimension with a higher SD.

-Again all of these results can be viewed in the text file <outputted_iris_data_textfile.txt> in the repositry.
+All of the above calculations, along with some formatting, were saved as variables and then printed to the file <outputted_iris_data_textfile.txt> using the **writeslines()** method.
+This file can be viewed in the repositry.

 ## part 2 - visualisation